Julianne Hough Flaunts Long, Lean Legs & Ample Cleavage In Plunging Mini-Dress

 Julianne Hough isn’t shy when it comes to showing off her amazing assets.
 The 31-year-old shared a series of sexy snaps on Instagram for her 4.9 million followers to enjoy.
 In the provocative posts, Julianne wore a plunging, metallic rose gold mini-dress.
-The dancers ample cleavage and incredible legs were on full display.
-She paired the sultry look with a delicate necklace, earrings, and sparking, strappy heels.
+The dancer’s ample cleavage and incredible legs were on full display.
+She paired the sultry look with a delicate necklace, earrings, and sparkly, strappy heels.
 The America’s Got Talent judge opted for subtle makeup that enhanced her already gorgeous features.
 She wore her blonde hair in glamorous, loose waves.

 Fans flocked to the comments section to compliment the stunner.